The motivic Donaldson-Thomas invariants of (-2) curves: The geometry of (-2)-curves

-and for general $W$, $\partial W/\partial E$ is given by extending by linearity. \begin{defn} For a general quiver with potential $Q,W$, we define $A_{Q,W}$ in the same way as in equation (\ref{jacdefe}).
+and for general $W$, $\partial W/\partial E$ is defined by extending linearly. \begin{defn} For a general quiver $Q$ with potential $W$, we define $A_{Q,W}$ in the same way as in Equation (\ref{jacdefe}).
 This is called the Jacobi algebra associated to the pair $(Q,W)$. \end{defn}